treangenlab/rhea/README.md

 ### Description

 Rhea is a software used to detect structural variants (SVs) between steps in long-read metagenomic series data.
-Current SVs detected include: insertions, deletions, mutations, and tandem duplications.
+Current SVs detected include: insertions, deletions, complex indel (insertion and deletion in the same location), and tandem duplications.
 Below is a graphic represtation of the rhea pipeline.

 <p align="center">
   <img src="./docs/pipeline.png" alt="pipeline_image"/>
 </p>
-(a) To utilize rhea, first, microbiome series data is must be collected and long whole genome sequencing reads generated.
+(a) To utilize rhea, first, microbiome series data must be collected and long whole genome sequencing reads generated.
-Then, within rhea, a single assembly graph from all reads in the series is created with metaFlye.
-Reads from each sample are then separately aligned to the comprehensive graph with minigraph.
+Then, within rhea, a coassembly graph of all reads in the series is created with metaFlye.
+Reads from each sample are then separately aligned to the coassembly graph with minigraph.
 Rhea evaluates log fold change in coverage between series steps for SV-specific patterns in the assembly graph to detect structural variants between steps.
-(b) Assembly graph patterns detected in rhea, which indicate potential insertions, deletions, mutations, and tandem duplicates.
+(b) Assembly graph patterns detected in rhea, which indicate potential insertions, deletions, complex indels, and tandem duplicates.
+Insertions and deletions are detected by observing a triangle where one node has a significantly higher (insertion) or lower (deletion) log fold change.
+Complex indels are noted by a square with one or two outliers; in the case of two outliers, the two outliers must be of opposing sides of the median and not have an edge between them.
+Tandem duplicates are detected by a log fold change of a self-loop edge coverage greater than 1.
 ### Demo

 Here is a toy example to detect SV in two different variants E. coli in a metagenome.